• home Page

 Darlington devices in the power stage and, at the centre, the pure Class A driver stage

+Safeguarding sachem v.3 from overheating is very simple.
+Do not place the amplifiers inside unventilated enclosures such as closed cabinets or furniture.
+The monoblocks must be placed in free air and on hard surfaces: never on carpet or any soft surface that could obstruct the ventilation openings underneath.
+It is also essential to keep the units, especially the black version, out of direct sunlight.
+Failure to follow these instructions may prevent the amplifier from operating at its optimal temperature, potentially leading to a condition known as "thermal runaway", a dangerous scenario that can destroy the power stage.
+A high-humidity environment is another thing to avoid.
+No doubt you’re now ready to embrace and enjoy your stunning new monoblocks and care for them in the right way!
 We are confident that you will notice and appreciate the improved performance of your system!
 However, it’s important to realise that a pair of sachem v.3 won’t work miracles.
 Rather, they will ruthlessly expose any weaknesses in your hi-fi chain.
 Likewise, their full potential may be overshadowed by any component in the system that lacks selectivity, speed, or clarity.
 Unfortunately, a bitter truth of the hi-fi world is that the final sound of a system is mostly shaped by its weakest component rather than by its finest.
 Therefore, until all the components in your system match the calibre of your new v.3 monoblocks, the pursuit of sonic perfection will remain partly unfulfilled.

 close-up view of the pure Class A driver stage (centre)

 To finish, a note about the name: “sachem” (pronounced seɪtʃəm) refers to an elected paramount Chief of American Indian tribes in northeastern North America.
 The word originates from the Algonquian language of a tribe that lived near Lake Michigan.
-The Indians also used the epithet “sachem” as an honour for a senior warrior who had distinguished himself with particular merits.
+The Native Americans also used the epithet “sachem” as an honour for a senior warrior who had distinguished himself with particular merits.

 specifications